Are Clothes Recyclable (Or Are They Garbage)

 As consumers continue to buy, waste will continue to be created.

-If you are curious and you want to learn more, consider the further reading:
+If you are curious and want to learn more, consider the following reading:

 I was looking information about this topic because I teach in a public school and in this period I wanna to teach them Why is importan to recycle clothes.